JonathanCosico/ManySearchOnePlaylist/README.md

 # ManySearchOnePlaylist
-Converts a CSV file into a spotify playlist
+Converts a .csv/.txt file of search queries or song info into a spotify playlist

 # How to use
 SETUP: